user profile avatar

 Bio

 Hi!
 My name is Jaelah!
 I am currently a High School senior and I spent my high school years balancing the responsibilities of helping raise my younger siblings with the grit of running my own independent hair braiding business.
 Through long nights and busy weekends, I’ve maintained a 4.39 weighted GPA, 3.96 Unweighted, and a perfect 4.0 across 26 dual enrollment credits.
 I’m finishing senior year with AP Calculus BC and AP Psychology while preparing for UNC in the fall.
 My goal is to become a white-collar attorney, using a background in Philosophy, Political Science and Business to promote corporate ethics and accountability.
-My hard work paid off as i’ve officially committed to UNC Chapel Hill! 🐏 While I’m ready to take on this next chapter, the financial transition is a hurdle I'm working to overcome.
+My hard work paid off as i’ve officially committed to UNC Chapel Hill! 🐏 While I’m ready to take on this next chapter, the financial transition is a hurdle I'm working to overcome as my mother is a single one of three daughters.
 I’m seeking support to help turn my dream of a Carolina education into a reality.
-As a Carolina Covenant Scholar my tuition is covered through grants, I’m working to close a remaining $3,800 gap for housing, books, and basic living expenses on my own.

 Education